YORG-AI/Open-Assistant/README.md

 # YORG open-assistant
 <div id="top"></div>

-## 🌟Introduction
+## 😎Introduction
-OpenAI's Assistant API is awesome 😎: channeling the power 🔌 of **Code interpreter** and **Retrieval** and thereby helping 🆘 developers 👩‍💻👨‍💻 build power 🔌ful 💪 AI assistants capable of performing various tasks 📋.
+OpenAI's Assistant API is awesome : channeling the power of **Code interpreter** and **Retrieval** and thereby helping developers 👩‍💻👨‍💻 build powerful 💪 AI assistants capable of performing various tasks 📋.
 However, it executes codes within an online sandbox 🏖️ and requires us to upload our files to OpenAI's platform 🌐 -- which does not sound that awesome 😎...

-Y'ORG AI thus introduces the Open Assistant 🛠️, which allows you to run your codes local 🏠ly 🏠, retrieve knowledge from local 🏠 files (without sendding them to OpenAI), and access more developer-friendly tools!
+Y'ORG AI thus introduces the Open Assistant 🛠️, which allows you to run your codes locally 🏠, retrieve knowledge from local 🏠 files (without sendding them to OpenAI), and access more developer-friendly tools!

-## Key Advantages
+## 🌟Key Advantages
 Our platform 🌐 is designed with the developer and data analyst in mind, offering unparalleled advantages:

 - **Fortified Data Privacy**: Your sensitive information never leaves your own secure servers.